 Here’s how to develop your intuition.

-Even if over-think things, learning presence of mind is possible.
+Even if you often over-think things, learning presence of mind is possible.

 4 Functions of our mind

-Carl Jung, a famous psychologist, stated that our minds possess four major functions.
+Carl Jung, a famous psychologist, claims our minds possess four major functions.
 They include intuition, sensation, thinking and feeling.
-If you prefer systems and order, then developing something that’s not based upon logic or reason goes against your nature.
+If you prefer systems and order, then developing something not based upon logic or reason goes against your nature.

 Does intuition always point you in the right direction?
 Absolutely not!
 Nothing is a sure thing.